jkitsimple/learnTheHardWay/python/README.md

-+ Python download instructions go here

-+ Python Hello World instructions go here

-+ How to push up exercise 1 instructions go here

-## How to create a branch for learning python
+## How to create a branch for learning python & contributing to this Repository

 1. Change directories to your cloned github directory: